techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ### Before Starting

 For this tutorial, you will need a GitHub account.
-So head over to [sign up at GitHub](https://github.com/join?source=header-home).
+So, if needed, head over to [sign up at GitHub](https://github.com/join?source=header-home) and complete the process.

-Once signed up, go to our example repository for the [Symfony blog part 2](https://github.com/auth0-blog/symfony-blog-part-2).
+Once signed up, go to the example repository for the [Symfony blog part 2](https://github.com/auth0-blog/symfony-blog-part-2).

-Click the "Fork" button, found in the top right-hand corner of the browser.
+Click the "Fork" button that appears in the top right-hand corner of the browser.
 As shown in the example below:

 ![Forking a repository on GitHub](https://cdn.auth0.com/blog/symfony-part-3/fork-repository.png)

 Make sure you have followed all instructions in the first two parts.

-You will find that you now have a repository of the same name but under your account.
+You will find that you now have a repository of the same name, but under your account.
 Click the "Clone or download" button and copy the URL found in there.

-Next is to clone this repository for yourself, so run the following two commands.
+Next, you will need to clone this repository for yourself, so run the following two commands.
 However, replace the URL with your own one:

 ```bash
 git clone https://github.com/auth0-blog/symfony-blog-part-2